Venkatraman Radhakrishnan

 Venkataraman Radhakrishnan (18 May 1929 – 3 March 2011) was an Indian space scientist and Royal Swedish Academy of Sciences member.
 He retired from his career as professor emeritus of the Raman Research Institute in Bangalore, India, of which he had previously been director from 1972 to 1994 and which is named after his father.
-He served on various committees in various capacities including as the vice president of the International Astronomical Union during 1988–1994.
-He was also a Foreign Fellow of the Royal Swedish Academy of Sciences and the U.S. National Academy of Sciences.
+He served on various committees in various capacities including as the vice-president of the International Astronomical Union during 1988–1994.
+He was also a Foreign Fellow of the Royal Swedish Academy of Sciences and the US National Academy of Sciences.
 He was an Associate of the Royal Astronomical Society and a Fellow of the Indian Academy of Sciences, Bangalore.

 Early life and education

-Radhakrishnan was born in Tondiarpet, a suburb of Madras, to Nobel laureate physicist Sir Chandrasekhara Venkata Raman and his wife Lokasundari Ammal.
+Radhakrishnan was born in Tondiarpet, a suburb of Madras, to Nobel laureate physicist Chandrasekhara Venkata Raman and his wife Lokasundari Ammal.
 His early schooling was in Madras.
 He graduated from Mysore University before joining the Department of Physics at the Indian Institute of Science in Bangalore.

 Career

 He worked at the Chalmers University of Technology in Gothenburg, Sweden as a Research Assistant during 1955–1958.
 He was a senior research fellow of the California Institute of Technology in USA before joining the Radiophysics Division of the Commonwealth Scientific and Industrial Research Organization, Sydney, Australia initially as the senior research scientist and later as the principal research scientist.
 He returned to India in 1972 and took up the task of rebuilding the Raman Research Institute as its director.
-During his tenure as the director of the Raman Research Institute between 1972–1994 he built an international reputation for work in the areas of pulsar astronomy, liquid crystals, and other areas of frontline research in Astronomy.
+During his tenure as the director of the Raman Research Institute between 1972–1994 he built an international reputation for work in the areas of pulsar astronomy, liquid crystals, and other areas of frontline research in astronomy.
 The University of Amsterdam conferred the Doctor Honoris Causa degree on Prof. Radhakrishnan in 1996.